-An individual provider must meet the following standards regardless of provider service location: 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+An individual provider must meet the following standards regardless of provider service location:

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-5. Comply with the Pennsylvania Home Improvement Consumer Protection Act.

-6. Have Workers' Compensation Insurance in accordance state law.

-7. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Comply with the Pennsylvania Home Improvement Consumer Protection Act. - 6.
+Have Workers' Compensation Insurance in accordance state law. - 7.
+Comply with Department standards related to provider qualifications.